MrOgoru/imoh-blog/content/post/a-faithful-man-who-can-find-proverbs-20-6-kjv.md

 excerpt = "We never stop talking about the FAITHFULNESS of GOD.
 But as His Child are You FAITHFUL?
 As a Partner are You FAITHFUL?
 A FAITHFUL Man is so rare that you'll always Bless GOD for finding one in your life.
 Such Men are not found everywhere...
-It's not what they say to you about themselves that matters, but a careful observation of the words versus actions. " hero = "/uploads/pexels-joao-jesus-3512506.jpg" timeToRead = 2 title = "...a faithful man who can find?
+It's not what they say to you about themselves that matters, but a careful observation of the words versus actions. " hero = "/uploads/pexels-joao-jesus-3512506.jpg" timeToRead = 2 title = "a faithful man who can find?
 Proverbs 20:6 [KJV] "

 +++
 **"Most men will proclaim every one his own goodness: but a faithful man who can find?**